Private equity in Italy: market and regulatory overview

 Interests in portfolio companies

-In a typical buyout, a company is acquired by a specialised investment firm, the private equity fund, using equity and bank loans.
+In a typical buyout, a company is acquired by the private equity fund, using equity and bank loans.
 Equity is provided by the private equity fund, the target company's management (either incumbent or new) and, occasionally, the seller.

 A typical equity package comprises both true equity, in the form of ordinary shares or preference shares (whether convertible or not) or a combination of these, and quasi-equity, usually in the form of a subordinated shareholder loan or convertible bonds/warrants.
 Generally, management equity consists of ordinary shares only.